Tue, Feb 19th, 2019

-The effect of Brexit on Erasmus+ is still emerging.
-We will post any updates on this situation on our Facebook page and here as soon as we get them.
+The effect of Brexit on Erasmus+ and the European Solidarity Corps is still emerging.
+We will post any updates on this situation as soon as we get them.

 September 2018: The Government of Ireland work on preparing for Brexit is ongoing.
 The ‘Getting Ireland Brexit Ready’ campaign provides information for all citizens in Ireland on how best to prepare for changes that may come about as a result of Brexit.
 The Ireland and Brexit website provides a comprehensive guide to preparations and negotiations, while social media accounts (@BrexitReadyIRL on Twitter and Facebook and #BrexitReady) provide up-to-date news and links.

 August 2018: The UK Government has stated: “If the UK leaves the EU without a deal, funding is available from the government to underwrite all successful bids for UK applicants submitted to the Erasmus+ programme while we are still in the EU, where planned projects can continue.”
 For more details, see the full statement here.